Tips for finding the best hearing aids

 That’s why two of the features—Bluetooth and telecoil—are so important, as they can be used in complicated hearing situations to pick up the slack for what a more basic hearing aid can't do.

-Let's take a look at the four features that make up superfecta hearing aids:
+Let's take a look at the four features that make for the best hearing aids:

 Also known as t-coils, telecoils are not a buzzy new technology.
 In fact, they date back to the 1930s.
-But these small copper wires within hearing aids do something powerful: They’re a wireless receiver that allows your hearing aid to connect to assistive listening systems in public settings.
+But these small copper coils within hearing aids do something powerful: They’re a wireless receiver that allows your hearing aid to wirelessly connect to assistive listening systems in public settings, including hearing loops.
+Telecoil users rave about their ability to hear the sound directly in their hearing aids, Sterkens says.
+Visit Loop Locator to find hearing loops that work with telecoils.

 Put simply: If you’re in a big venue that has a hearing loop installed—like the theater, a lecture hall, or a place of worship—you can connect to the audio system by turning on your telecoil.

-It’s an example of a feature that helps you hear in “public places where hearing aids alone do not deliver,” Sterkens says.
+The telecoil is an example of a feature that helps you hear in “public places where hearing aids alone do not deliver,” Sterkens says.
 Using the telecoil removes the background noise (so you hear the speaker, and not the rustle and hubbub of other attendees), without requiring you to request a receiver.
 With telecoils on, it’s as if you’re hearing someone from inches away—not an auditorium’s distance.
+In venues that do not offer hearing loops, ask at the service desk for a wireless FM or infrared receiver with a neckloop.

 Think of the combination of hearing loops and telecoils as the original streaming technology, Sterkens says.